junyper/fabricons/README.md

 - When you save in Sketch with the `npm start` script running, the artboards will be exported in SVG to the `./generated` directory, or according to the [configuration](gulpfile.babel.js/config.js), automatically via `gulp-sketch`, creating directories for each variant based on the artboard names.

-- After exporting, gulp will take the SVG files generated for each variant and resize, minify, and package them for various platforms (web, iOS, Android) as individual SVG files, SVG sprites, pdf documents and icon fonts.
+- After exporting, the build will take the SVG files generated for each variant and resize, minify, and package them for various platforms (web, iOS, Android) as individual SVG files, SVG sprites, pdf documents and icon fonts.
 You can see the result in the `/generated` directory.

 ## Adding and Modifying Icons